-Results for the corrected base case economic evaluation by age and risk category are summarised in .
+Results for the corrected base case economic evaluation by age and risk category are summarised in Table 18.
 The ESC noted that the overall weighted ICER was heavily driven by the weighting of the various subpopulations, noting that the submission applied a very low weighting (<0.1%) to the population with the highest ICER, i.e. standard-risk adults aged 18-64 years.
-The weighted ICER would be substantially higher if a higher utilisation was applied in this group (see ).
+The weighted ICER would be substantially higher if a higher utilisation was applied in this group (see Table 19).